leupoldj/psis/README.txt

-Here the code and data belonging to the paper from Leupold/Weigel/Bär is provided.
+Here the code and data belonging to the paper from Leupold/Weigel/Bär ("On the choice of the phase difference increment in radiofrequency-spoiled gradient-echo magnetic resonance imaging of liquids with consideration of diffusion") is provided.

 i) Simulations
 --------------